- 5-Minute Article

 2. Discretionary expenses

 One factor to consider, however, is the effect a market downturn at the time you retire could have on how much income you receive from this bucket.
 A market swing early in retirement could make it difficult to recoup those losses in future years.
 In fact, your savings may never catch up to where they might have been without the market dip.
 This is why balancing non-guaranteed with guaranteed income sources can be so important.
-To help balance that out, note that variable income sources can be converted to guaranteed income.
-For example, you could use money from your retirement savings account to purchase an annuity.

 3. Emergency fund